FANTASIA

 “Nor I.” Agreed Isambard.
 “You may well go into shock and die all over again!”

 “Yes, exactly.
-Now, I insist…” The mask said.
+Now, I insist…” Said the mask.
 “No, I demand to see my body.”
 Emory looked to Helen, as if to ask, may I?
 And she begrudgingly nodded.
 Emory delicately picked up the mask.

 “Careful now.”
 The mask quipped.
 “I’m fragile goods.”